TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

     instead.
 See the document "Inside TYPO3" for more information on extending classes in TYPO3!

-    ..
-Where is this feature mentioned?
+    ..  todo: Where is this feature mentioned?
 We should add a reference here.

     ..  rubric:: Examples

     Method in namespaced class.
 This is the preferred version:

-    ..  code-block:: php
+    ..  code-block:: text

         Your\NameSpace\YourClass->reverseString

     Single Function:

-    ..  code-block:: php
+    ..  code-block:: text

         user_reverseString

     Method in class without namespace:

-    ..  code-block:: php
+    ..  code-block:: text

         user_yourClass->reverseString

+..  index:: Simple data types; getText
+..  _data-type-getText:

 getText
 =======